scality/backbeat/docs/transient-crr-source.md

-If for some reason the CRR cannot be completed to some backends, the data will be held on the transient source, and the data will still be readable from both the transient source natively or from the successful CRR targets, either requesting directly the public cloud or through a CloudServer GET specifying the preferred location in a header.
+If for some reason the CRR cannot be completed to some backends, the data will be held on the transient source, and the data will still be readable from both the transient source natively and from the successful CRR targets, either requesting directly the public cloud or through a CloudServer GET specifying the preferred location in a header.
 Once CRR is eventually completed successfully to all backends